daler/dotfiles/_sources/starthere.rst.txt

 2.1.3 powerline
 +++++++++++++++

+Do this if you want the fancy `vim-airline
+<https://github.com/vim-airline/vim-airline>`_ status bar in vim.

-I really like the `vim-airline <https://github.com/vim-airline/vim-airline>`_ plugin, but it uses fancy glyphs (see the documentation for some nice demos).
+The vim-airline plugin uses fancy glyphs (see the documentation for some nice demos).
 Those arrow shapes for buffers, line number glyphs, and so on need a patched font, and your terminal needs to be set to use those font.

 This only needs to be done on the machine you’re running the terminal app on.
 So this does not need to be run on a remote machine.